Fast Find

 No less than nine little flower-covered islands – of lakes and waterfalls, volcanic cones and craters – lie smack bang in the middle of the North Atlantic Ocean, each one with distinctly individual characteristics, and each one a mini-paradise unto itself.

 The Azores are, as yet, largely undiscovered by the North American tourist, because, for one thing, it is usually well into the dark night when Europe-bound airliners pass over at 30,000 feet.
-And yet, a vacation here for resorting, sailing, cycling, golfing, cottaging, hiking, surfing, star watching, nature-gazing – or simply just for good food and wine – is far less expensive than the equivalent on the mainland.
+And yet, a vacation here for resorting, sailing, cycling, golfing, cottaging, hiking, surfing, star watching, nature-gazing - or simply just for good food and Portuguese wine - is far less expensive than the equivalent on the mainland.

 The Azores Islands are located in the Atlantic Ocean, about two hours flying time and 930 miles (1500 Km) from Lisbon, and about five hours flying time and 2422 miles (3900 Km) from the eastern coast of North America.
 These European flavoured islands are only a few hours flight from most major cities in the Eastern USA & Canada, and perhaps better still, a very different kind of Portuguese adventure awaits.